kristoffer-dyrkorn/terrain-decimator/README.md

 - Points of interest: Higher sample density at given geographical locations
 - Curvature: Higher sample density where there is more detail

-Various mechanisms can be combined and weighed.
+Various strategies can be combined and weighed.
 Together they guide the sampling process - and thereby also the decimation process.
 They form a metric, similar to what classical terrain simplification algorithms use, but in contrast the method described here builds a mesh incrementally, starting with nothing and adding points one at a time.
 Geometry is never modified in-place, and this adds to the speed, simplicity and robustness of this method.

 ## Performance

-Execution time typically grows with output size, and not input size.
-Thus low-polygon approximations can be produced very fast.
-Generation of sample points and the Delaunay triangulation take most of the run time.
+Execution time typically scales with output size, and not input size.
+Thus low-polygon approximations can be produced very quickly.
+Sample point generation and triangulation takes most of the run time.

 Some results from decimating a 3200 x 2400 GeoTIFF (15.5 mill triangles):